LDAP Injection Cheat Sheet, Attack Examples & Protection

 As evident in the diagram above, LDAP injections are basically crafted queries.
 Under normal circumstances, normal queries to the LDAP server lead to normal output.
 But when the malicious attacker sends LDAP statements along with code injections, additional private and sensitive information can be stolen from the LDAP servers.

 Advanced LDAP injections can also allow the attacker to enable the execution of arbitrary commands to gain unauthorized permissions and even modify information within the LDAP tree.
-Besides these common instances, many techniques used in the SQL injection can be implemented also in the LDAP injection.
+Besides these advanced injections, many techniques used in the SQL injection can also be implemented in the LDAP injection.

 LDAP injection examples